 - only members of this Restricted Group may accept the offer

-However, there are some nuances which apply (although these do not materially change the position prior to the changes) - for example a carried interest and/or co-investment vehicle is not required to be treated as an investor requiring an offer under the Restricted Group of Investors Test.
+There are some nuances which apply (although these do not materially change the position prior to the changes) - for example a carried interest and/or co-investment vehicle is not required to be treated as an investor requiring an offer under the Restricted Group of Investors Test.

 - Is an Offer document required? – a simple term sheet may still suffice, unless a prospectus, PPM or offer document is required by another statutory requirement or applicable law.